haridas/haridas.github.com/src/articles/is-lottery-prediction-possible.md

 Authors: Haridas N

-This was one of the question asked by a colleague of mine who is new to the data analytics and Machine learning space.
+This was one of the questions asked by a colleague of mine who is new to the data analytics and Machine learning space.
 I had to tell him that this isn’t possible because data itself is not suitable to do any sort of valuable predictions.
-It usually take some time to get this intuition.
-Those who has statistics background can quickly catch-up, others has to put up extra effort to solidify these concepts.
+It usually takes some time to get this intuition.
+Those who has statistics background can quickly catch-up, others have to put up extra effort to solidify these concepts.

-So, back to the question, can we build a model to predict lottery number ?  short answer is NO, and long answer is NO :).
+So, back to the question, can we build a model to predict lottery numbers ?  short answer is NO, and long answer is NO :).
 Now you have to ask why !

 ### Why this post ?